 After your final hearty breakfast of the ride, you set off for Berwick-upon-Tweed.
 If you didn’t visit or stay on Holy Island the previous day, you may want to visit it today, just check the tide times!
 The remaining journey follows the coast to the town of Berwick-upon-Tweed on the border with Scotland.
 After taking in the dramatic sight of Berwick-upon-Tweed’s array of bridges and famous fortified walls, you can meet your representative, collect your luggage and hop on the train, or a transfer is available to whisk you back to your car at Alnwick.

 Mixture of generally flat and undulating terrain on paved river and seaside promenades, minor urban roads, quiet lanes and purpose built Cycleways.
 There are a few off-road sections, with tracks across grassy fields or farm roads.
 Being a National Cycle Network route, there are no “technical” off-road sections.
 With a mix of tarmac and some gravel or stoney/grass surfaces the ride can be completed on almost any type of bike.
-With a little extra care the off-road sections can be ridden on a road bike with touring tyres fitted, however there are tarmac alternatives to the standard route if preferred.
+With a little extra care the off-road sections can be ridden on a road bike with touring tyres fitted.

 Family Cycling Grade